Butovens/MultilevelBayesian-MultipleImputation/README.md

 randomized.
 The singing task gave a score for each note sung in a melody.
 For instance, after singing back the a 4-note melody, participants would get 4 scores (one for each note of the melody sung).
 These scores are signed pitch-deviation scores that are computed by subtracting the value of the sung pitch from the value of the imitated target pitch
 (i.e. score = sung pitch – target pitch).
 The closer to zero the value is, the more accurate the pitch sung is (relative to the target pitch).
 The unit of the score is CENT which is a logarithmic unit of measure used for musical interval.
 It measures the ratio between two frequencies.

-The design of this experiment was a pretest-posttest with four different conditions (i.e. sham/placebo brain simulation, visual cortex brain simulation , left cerebellum brain simulation , right cerebellum brain simulation).
+The design of this experiment was a pretest-posttest within subject design with four different conditions (i.e. sham/placebo brain simulation, visual cortex brain simulation , left cerebellum brain simulation , right cerebellum brain simulation).
 Participants did the singing test once before brain stimulation and once after brain stimulation.

 The variables are: